The Great Weapon Battle Master Fighter

 I could see it having some good use in certain situations.
 For example, it can give you an opening to safely retreat after making your weapon attacks, or you could shove a creature into a deep pit.

-Provided your party isn’t composed of primarily ranged attackers, I’d probably rather use Trip Attack to give us all advantage on our melee attacks until the creature is able to stand up.
+Provided your party isn’t composed of primarily ranged attackers, I’d probably rather use Trip Attack to give us all advantage on our melee attacks until the creature can stand up.